 Back in 2015, West Midlands Police sent out a tweet asking for help to find a missing 15-year-old girl.
-In horrible taste, a man with the username @Garbutted replied to the tweet saying: "If I find her I'll rape her."
+In horrible taste, a man with the username @Garbutted replied to the tweet saying: "If I find her I'll r*pe her."

 Justine Sacco's Tweet Created Worldwide Drama For 11 HoursPhoto: flickr / CC0

 The story of how Justine Sacco's one tweet became a worldwide sensation is truly incredible.
-In 2014, the 30-year-old PR director posted the above (mind-meltingly insensitive) tweet before boarding a plane to Africa.
+In 2014, the then 30-year-old PR director posted the above (mind-meltingly insensitive) tweet before boarding a plane to Africa.
 She landed 11 hours later as one of the most hated women on the planet.

-People across the Internet banded together to call her racist, and demand she get terminated from her job.
+People across the internet banded together to call her racist, and demand she get terminated from her job.
 You'd think that someone who works in PR would have a better idea of what jokes are safe to make.

-Normally when you tweet something regrettable, you can instantly delete it when you realize your mistake.
+Normally, when you tweet something regrettable, you can instantly delete it when you realize your mistake.
 Sacco didn't have the chance, however, because of her 11-hour flight.
-As the hours crawled on, so did the furor over the tweet, and the excitement over what would happen to her when she realized the entire Internet was against her.
+As the hours crawled on, so did the furor over the tweet, and the excitement over what would happen to her when she realized the entire internet was against her.
 The hashtag #HasJustineLandedYet began to trend worldwide.

-Following the horrific Aurora shooting incident in 2012, an editor at The Wall Street Journal by the name of James Taranto tweeted out this knife-twister.
+Following the horrific Aurora shooting incident in 2012, an editor at The Wall Street Journal by the name of James Taranto tweeted out this doozy.
 It obviously didn't go over well.
 He faced immediate backlash over his tweet, but the stubborn journalist stuck to his guns.